galaxyproject/training-material/topics/admin/tutorials/tool-management/tutorial.md

 >    > {: .solution }
 >    {: .question}
 >
-> 3. Inspect the tool list file.
+> 3. Inspect the `workflow_tools.yml` file, which contains a tool list in YAML format.
 >
 {: .hands_on }

 # Installing Tools

-Now that you have extracted a list of tools, let's install these to Galaxy.
-In order to accomplish this section you will need:
+Now that you have extracted a list of tools, let's install these on your Galaxy instance.
+In order to accomplish this, you will need:

-- The URL of your Galaxy instance
+- The URL of your Galaxy server
-- To be an admin of this Galaxy
-- The API key for your account
+- The API key for your account, which must be an admin

-There are additionally two ways to install tools, we'll show both:
+There are two ways to install tools, depending on how you specify the tools to install:

-> ### {% icon hands_on %} Hands-on: Installing tools from a specific tool name
+> ### {% icon hands_on %} Hands-on: Installing a single tool
 >
 > 1. Use the Ephemeris command [`shed-tools`](https://ephemeris.readthedocs.io/en/latest/commands/shed-tools.html) to install the tool `bwa`, owned by user `devteam` into a section named `Mapping`
 >